Santa María la Mayor’s Islamic Roots and Catholic Grandeur

 A copy of the illuminated Libro de Horas de la Reina Isabel (Queen Isabella’s Book of Hours) in the Church of Santa Maria la Mayor in Ronda, Spain

-A copy of the gorgeous illuminated Libro de Horas de la Reina Isabel (Queen Isabella’s Book of Hours).
-For some reason, the original is at the Cleveland Museum of Art.
+A copy of the illuminated Libro de Horas de la Reina Isabel (Queen Isabella’s Book of Hours).
+The original is part of the Cleveland Museum of Art’s collection.

 Sacred Transformation: The Evolution of Iglesia de Santa María la Mayor